 We’re mesmerized by the vintage charm of this front porch, with its intricately inlaid panels and weathered white wood.
 A few coats of spa blue paint and a DIY wooden doormat from The Merry Thought give it a fresh, contemporary feel without taking away from the antique allure.

 Get the look: Benjamin Moore Waterfall

 03 of 10

-The petal pink, raised panel door of this Palm Desert domicile, designed by Moises Esquenazi and captured by Studio DIY, evokes the retro glamour of this Hollywood vacation destination in its hay day.
-The silver fixtures, mounted lanterns and agave plants enhance the dreamy, desert esthetic.
+The petal pink raised panel door of this Palm Desert domicile, designed by Moises Esquenazi and captured by Studio DIY, evokes the retro glamour of this Hollywood vacation destination in its hay day.
+The silver fixtures mounted lanterns, and agave plants enhance the dreamy, desert aesthetic.

 Get the look: Benjamin Moore Bubble Gum